josteink/bmx-mode/README.md

 * Looking up references for symbol at point (labels & variables).
 * Navigating to symbol at point (labels & variables).
 * Renaming symbol at point (labels & variables).
+* Fixup file to use consistent label and variable-references and syntax.

 ## status